brad-duncan/June-2021-forensic-quiz/README.md

 # June-2021-forensic-quiz

-This is a github repository for the Internet Storm Center (ISC) June 2021 Forensic Quiz.
-The contest is located here: https://isc.sans.edu/forums/diary/June+2021+Forensic+Quiz/27532/
+This is a github repository for the Internet Storm Center (ISC) June 2021 Forensic Contest.
+The contest is located here: https://isc.sans.edu/forums/diary/June+2021+Forensic+Contest/27532/

 Password for the zip archive in this repository is: infected